lsst-sqre/gafaelfawr/docs/logging.rst

 Logging
 #######

-Gafaelfawr uses structlog to log all messages in JSON.
+Gafaelfawr uses structlog to log all its internal messages in JSON.
-Most routes will log a single message at the ``INFO`` log level (the default) on success.
-The ``/login`` route does a bit more work and will log more messages.
-More detailed logging is available at the ``DEBUG`` level, including a snapshot of Gafaelfawr's configuration on initial startup.
+It is run via `uvicorn <https://www.uvicorn.org/>`__, which also logs all requests in the standard Apache log format.
+Interesting events that are not obvious from the access logging done by uvicorn are logged at the ``INFO`` level.
 User errors are logged at the ``WARNING`` level.

 Log attributes